alfredhq/alfred-listener/README.md

 ##Instructions

 1. Clone this repo
-2. In your virtualenv `pip install -r requirements/development.txt`
+2. In your virtualenv `pip install -r requirements.txt`

 To launch tests you will just need execute `nosetests`